REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

-\textbf{\underline{Computational efficiency:}} Solving POMDPs can be computationally expensive, even with state of the art approximate solvers.
 For specific tasks such as path planning, it may also be possible to use specific heuristic or probabilistic algorithms that are more computationally efficient than a POMDP.
 However, POMDPs provide a (a) principled and quantifiable trade-off between accuracy and computational efficiency in the presence of uncertainty in both sensing and actuation; and (b) near-optimal solution if the POMDP's components are modeled correctly.
-With a POMDP, the computational efficiency can be improved further by ``factoring'' the p-state estimation problem into sub-problems that model actions and observations influencing one fluent independent of those influencing other fluents.
-Such a factoring of the problem is not always possible, e.g., when a robot is holding a textbook in hand, the robot's location and the textbook's location are not independent.
-Instead, in our architecture, we preserve such constraints while still constructing a POMDP for the relevant part of the domain to significantly reduce the computational complexity of solving the POMDP.
+The computational efficiency of POMDPs can also be improved by incorporating hierarchical decompositions, or by dividing the state estimation problem into sub-problems that model actions and observations influencing one fluent independent of those influencing other fluents---we have pursued such options in other work~\cite{zhang:TRO13}.
+These approaches are not always possible, e.g., when a robot is holding a textbook in hand, the robot's location and the textbook's location are not independent.
+Instead, in our architecture, we preserve such constraints and construct a POMDP for the relevant part of the domain to significantly reduce the computational complexity of solving the POMDP.
 Furthermore, many of the POMDPs required for a given domain can be precomputed, solved and reused.
-For instance, if the robot has constructed a POMDP for the task of locating a textbook in a room, the POMDP for locating a different book (or even a different object) in the same room may only differ in the values of some transition probabilities, observation probabilities, and rewards.
-Note that this similarity between tasks may not hold in non-stationary domains, in which the elements of the POMDP tuple (e.g., set of p-states), and the collected statistics (e.g., transition probabilities), may need to be revised over time.
+For instance, if the robot has constructed a POMDP for locating a textbook in a room, the POMDP for locating a different book (or even a different object) in the same room may only differ in the values of some transition probabilities, observation probabilities, and rewards.
+This similarity between tasks may not hold in non-stationary domains, in which the elements of the POMDP tuple (e.g., set of p-states) and the collected statistics (e.g., transition probabilities) may need to be revised over time.